-Standing forth from the nouveau riche-ethnic fray, in the film's most touching scene, is Joan Rivers, playing a weary (hungover) but genuinely present broad at the noveau riche party, who sees--just for a minute--a chance at something new and exciting at the thought of driving him off with Burt for a quick one in some air-conditioned bungalow.
+Standing forth from the nouveau riche-ethnic fray, in the film's most touching scene, is Joan Rivers, playing a weary (hungover) but genuinely present broad at the nouveau riche party, who sees--just for a minute--a chance at something new and exciting at the thought of driving him off with Burt on the spur of the moment.
 But before she can find her car keys, the moment passes.
 Still, what a moment.
-Everyone Burt Lancaster meets before her is either oblivious to his 'living-dead' ego or resentful of his past flaunting, but Joan is just lonesome and radiating that special late afternoon ennui, and her sad but witty resilience creates a small oasis of realness in Burt's downward spiral, like if he wanted they could swipe a fifth of vodka from the bar cart on their way out of the party, hop in her BMW back down the river to her East 82nd street apartment and shack up for the rest of the weekend in the AC, just drinking, screwing (as they called it then) and watching old movies on the late late show...
-And he'd never have to get his well-deserved comeuppance.
+Everyone Burt Lancaster meets before her is either oblivious to his 'living-dead' ego or resentful of his past flaunting.
+Joan is just lonesome and radiating that special late afternoon ennui.
+Her sad but witty resilience creates a small oasis of realness in Burt's downward spiral, like if she wanted they could swipe a fifth of vodka from the bar cart on their way out of the party, hop in her BMW back down the river to her East 82nd street apartment, and shack up for the rest of the weekend in the AC, just drinking, screwing (as they called it then), watching old movies on the late late show --and he'd never have to get his well-deserved comeuppance.
 It's easy!
 I've done it myself, had a girl in Cherry Hill who I sometimes miss and her parents were fun and had a pool.
 She smoked menthol and blew her hair out and had that accent but she was thrice the lady my more cosmopolitan ladies were...
 Watching Joan you can feel the way sex and drinks in an air conditioned room cures a weary hungover sunshine-infused soul.
 Seeing her you can feel the chill sunburned skin gets from cold from being in pools and drying in the sun, the dusky chlorine and nicotine smell washing through the AC, like a cozy womb of air.